 When Nice & Polite took inspiration from the 1960’s classic poster styles of Saul Bass, and then asked us to put a modern twist on it in an animated music video for Bastille, we got very excited.

-We want to create a contemporary and credible animated video for Bastilles single ‘Hangin’.
-Taking inspiration from Saul Bass style, classic 1960s posters, we want to take this concept of a man falling through a contemporary and hypnotic animated space and really bring it to life using animation and illustrative techniques.
+They wanted to create a contemporary and credible music video animation for Bastille’s new single ‘Hangin’, with the concept of a man falling through a hypnotic animated space, brought to life using modern animation and illustrative techniques.

-For the overall aesthetic of the piece, the male character will be designed up in silhouette, however instead of illustrating him in the classic suit silhouette, that has been seen in the likes of the Hitchcock ‘Vertigo’ posters and the opening credits of ‘Mad Men’.
+The overall aesthetic of the piece originally had character designed up in silhouette form, similar to that seen in Hitchcock’s ‘Vertigo’ posters and the opening credits of ‘Mad Men’.

 Nice & Polite then went on to describe the animation of the character and provided concepts and storyboards that showed us the graphical and illustrative approach they were looking for.

-The edit will play out from different perspectives of our character falling – with the backdrop acting like a parallax, that warps and changes perspective throughout, which will act like a hypnotic, optical illusion style anchor for the video.
+The edit would play out from different perspectives of the character falling – with the backdrop acting like a parallax, that warps and changes perspective throughout, which would act like a hypnotic, optical illusion style anchor for the video.

-The pacing of the video is key – with the pace of the video building and dipping with the music – making sure the attention of the viewer is kept throughout.
+The pacing of the video was key – with the pace of the video building and dipping with the music – making sure the attention of the viewer was kept throughout.